kuilef/TrustTag/README.md

 - `images/`: Directory containing extension icons
 - `test.html`: Test page for verifying extension functionality
 - `about.html`: Information about the extension
-- `package.bat`: Script for packaging the extension
-- `GIT_WORKFLOW.md`: Guide for using Git with this project

 ### Customization

 You can customize the appearance of the warning banner by modifying `content.css`.

-### Packaging

-To package the extension for distribution:

-1. Make sure you've created the icon PNG files in the `images` directory
-2. Run the `package.bat` script
-3. The packaged extension will be created in the `dist` directory as `trusttag.zip`

 ## License